SIBAKRUSHNA/iOS_Interview/Basics.md

 ### 11. What is type inference in Swift?
   - Type inference allows you to declare a variable or constant without explicitly specifying its data type.

-### 12. What is difference between static and dynamic library in in swift?
+### 12. What is difference between static and dynamic library in swift?
   - Static libraries provide simplicity, performance, and code protection.
   - While dynamic libraries offer code sharing, versioning flexibility, and dynamic loading capabilities.